Latent Factor Models

 Singular Value Decomposition

-When RR is incompletely specified, one can impute missing entries by using row-wise average.
+When R is incompletely specified, one can impute missing entries by using row-wise average.

 How to execute